appupgrade-dev/app_upgrade_flutter_sdk/README.md

   title: 'App update required!', // Title that will be shown in the Diaglog.
 Default is "App Update Required!"
   updateButtonTitle: 'Update Now', // Update button title.
 Default is "Update"
   laterButtonTitle: 'Later' // Later button title.
 Default is "Later"
+  onUpdateCallback: () {} //Optional, If the user clicks on the Update button the SDK will call the onUpdateCallback.
+  onLaterCallback: () {} //Optional, If the user clicks on the Later button the SDK will call the onLaterCallback.
 ```

 Example with Dialog Config: